Hunter Shepard: Professional

 Shepard playing in the Kelly Cup Finals against the Fort Wayne Komets.

 Shepard officially concluded his collegiate career on June 25, 2020, by signing a two-year American Hockey League (AHL) contract with the Hershey Bears.
-Due to the COVID-19 pandemic, the AHL season did not start until February 5, 2021 while the ECHL's began on December 11, 2020.
-As such, Shepard was re-assigned to the South Carolina Stingrays of the ECHL on December 2, 2020.
-Shepard quickly mirrored his collegiate success during the ECHL's opening month, posting a 2–0–1 record with a 1.89 goals-against average and a save percentage of .935 over three appearances.
-He earned his first professional win on December 18 against the Jacksonville Icemen after the team experienced two consecutive loses.
-This was the first win for the Stingrays of the 2020–21 season and the first ECHL victory for head coach Ryan Blair.
+Due to the COVID-19 pandemic, the AHL season did not start until February 5, 2021.
+As such, Shepard was re-assigned to the South Carolina Stingrays of the ECHL in early December 2020.
+Shepard quickly mirrored his collegiate success during the ECHL's opening month, posting a 2–0–1 record with a 1.89 GAA and a save percentage of .935 over three appearances including his first professional win on December 18 against the Jacksonville Icemen.
 As a result of his success, Shepard was named ECHL Goaltender of the Month of December.
-Shepard eventually made his AHL debut with the Hershey Bears on May 2, 2021, against the Lehigh Valley Phantoms.
-He stopped all 28 shots in his debut to secure a shutout and win for the team.
-Upon returning to the ECHL, Shepard received the league's Goaltender of the Week honors after going 3–0–0 with a shutout, a 1.33 goals-against average and a .952 save percentage.
-He played two more games for the Bears, winning both, before returning to the ECHL.
-He had a 1.00 goals-against average and a 0.969 save percentage over the three victories.
-Shepard returned to the Stingrays for the 2021 ECHL playoffs, where he helped lead them to the Kelly Cup Finals against the Fort Wayne Komets.
-Although the Stingrays had evened the series at 1–1, the Komets clinched the Kelly Cup in Game 4 of the best-of-three series.
-On the back of a successful season in the ECHL, Shepard was signed to a two-year, two-way contract with the Bears affiliate, the Washington Capitals, on July 28, 2021.
+He eventually made his AHL debut with the Hershey Bears on May 2, 2021, against the Lehigh Valley Phantoms stopping all 28 shots to secure a shutout victory for his team.
+Upon returning to the ECHL, Shepard received the league's Goaltender of the Week honors after going 3–0–0 with a shutout, a 1.33 GAA and a .952 save percentage.
+Entering the 2021 ECHL playoffs, Shepard helped lead the Stingrays to that year's Kelly Cup Finals against the Fort Wayne Komets who ultimately won the best-of-three series.
+On the back of a successful season, Shepard was signed to a two-year, two-way contract with the Bears main NHL affiliate, the Washington Capitals, on July 28, 2021.